-SECTION 6. [reserved] AFFORDABLE RENTAL HOUSING NEEDS
+SECTION 6. [reserved]AFFORDABLE RENTAL HOUSING NEEDS

 The State's Annual Action Plan for Consolidated Funds identifies the proposed distribution method, geographic allocation, and guidelines for meeting federal requirements for all HOME-funded programs of the State.
-The HOME Program regulations require that each PJ distribute its HOME resources in accordance with the priorities and objectives outlined in its most current approved Annual Action Plan for Consolidated Funds-prepared in accordance with established HUD regulations (24 CFR Part 91).
-The Annual Action Planincorporates the Plan as the established policy and procedures for the State's review and evaluation of Applications for the HOME Rental Housing Loan Program.
+The HOME Program regulations require that each PJ distribute its HOME resources in accordance with the priorities and objectives outlined in its most current approved Annual Action Planfor Consolidated Funds prepared in accordance with established HUD regulations (24 CFR Part 91).
+The Annual Action Plan incorporates the Plan as the established policy and procedures for the State's review and evaluation of Applications for the HOME Rental Housing Loan Program.

-SECTION 7.
+V. SECTION 7.
 GEOGRAPHIC POOLS

 DCA will assign Applications received are assigned to a geographic pool based on the site location as defined below.
-Geographic pools impact Applications as follows: Applications proposing a mix of New Supply and rehabilitation will compete be assigned to a competitive ranking based upon which construction type applies to the majority of proposed units.
+Geographic pools impact Applications as follows:

-- 9% Credit Applications: 9% Credits available to fund New Supply Applications are allocated to geographic pools based on the percentages outlined in the table below. - If total requests for 9% Credits within a pool are less than the amount allocated to the pool, unused Credits will be used to fund additional Applications in each of the other two pools following this prioritization DCA will redistribute any unused 9% Credits in one or more Pools in the following order: Rural pool, Other Metro-Pool, Atlanta Metro-Pool. - All Applications: Certain requirements, including but not limited to those in certain sections within Appendix II: Scoring Criteria, vary by pool.
+- 9% Credit Applications: 9% Credits available to fund New Supply Applications are allocated to geographic pools based on the percentages outlined in the table below. - If total requests for 9% Credits within a pool are less than the amount allocated to the pool, unused Credits will be used to fund additional Applications in each of the other two pools following this prioritization_DCA will redistribute any unused 9% Credits to fund additional Applications in one or more Pools in the following order: Rural-pool, Other Metro-Pool, Atlanta Metro-Pool. - All Applications: Certain requirements, including but not limited to those in certain sections within Appendix II: Scoring Criteria, vary by pool.
 These variations apply to all sections applicable to both 9% and 4% Credit Applications.